-The performance measures for our incentive compensation plans are discussed in greater detail on page 28 of the Proxy Statement.
-We also require our executive officers to hold a significant amount of our common stock (between 3 and 6 times the base salary) to further align their performance with the interest of our stakeholders.
+The performance measures for our incentive compensation plans are discussed in greater detail on page 27 of the Proxy Statement.
+We also require our executive officers to hold a significant amount of our common stock (between 3 and 6 times the base salary) to further align their interests with the interest of our stakeholders.

 Our compensation practices and policies demonstrate the alignment between executive compensation and the interests of our stakeholders.
-Our shareholders share our confidence in our compensation philosophy as reflected by the support of shareholders owning 95 percent of the shares who voted to approve our 2021 executive compensation at last year's annual meeting.
+Our shareholders share our confidence in our compensation philosophy as reflected by the support of shareholders owning 98 percent of the shares who voted to approve our 2022 executive compensation at last year's annual meeting.

-The following table summarizes our 2022 performance metrics and results for incentive plans that ended in 2022.
+The following table summarizes performance metrics and results for incentive plans that ended in 2023.